ldtteam/MinecoloniesWiki/pages/src/source/items/decocontroller.md

 </div>
 <br>

 The decoration controller is used to create custom [Schematics](../../tutorials/schematics).
-See the Schematics page for how they're used.
+See the Schematics page for how it's used.

 The decoration controller is only available through creatively giving it to yourself.
 It cannot be crafted.